puniverse/capsule/README.md

     System-Properties: foo.bar.option=15 my.logging=verbose
     Java-Agents: agent1.jar

 We embed the application JAR (`app.jar`), containing the class `foo.Main` as well as all dependency JARs into the capsule JAR (without extracting them).
 We also place the `Capsule` class at the root of JAR.
-Then, in the JAR's manifest, we declare `Capsule` as the main class.
+Then, in the JAR's manifest, we declare `Capsule` as both the pre-main and main class.
 This is the class that will be executed when we run `java -jar foo.jar`.
 The `Application-Class` attribute tells Capsule which class to run in the new JVM process, and we set it to the same value, `mainClass` used by the build's `run` task.
 The `Min-Java-Version` attribute specifies the JVM version that will be used to run the application.
 If this version is newer than the Java version used to launch the capsule, Capsule will look for an appropriate JRE installation to use (a maximum version can also be specified).
 We then list some JVM arguments, system properties and even a Java agent.

 When than launch the capsule with `java -jar foo.jar`.
 When it runs, it will try to find a JRE 8 (or higher) installation on our machine -- whether or not that was the Java version used to launch the capsule -- and then start a new JVM process, configured with the given flags and agent, that will run our application.